movia/bi-iis-ftp-eventgrid-notifier/README.md

 }
 ```

-4. Run `register-iis.ps1` to install and activate the Custom Log Provider for the site named `Default FTP Site` (ajust the script id your FTP site is named differently).
+4. Run `register-iis.ps1` to install and activate the Custom Log Provider for the site named `Default FTP Site` (ajust the script if your FTP site is named differently).

 :point_right: Rembember to execute this from an evaluated prompt (e.g. Run as Administrator)